Sinus Surgery (Endoscopic)

 At One Healthcare we can book you in to see a specialist surgeon, usually within 48 hours, for an initial consultation.
 Endoscopic Sinus Surgery is available at One Ashford Hospital in Kent and One Hatfield Hospital in Hertfordshire.

 You can use your private medical insurance or pay for your Sinus Surgery (Endoscopic) treatment.
-We offer competitive, fixed price packages as well as the ability to spread your cost with the option of 0% finance.
+We offer competitive, fixed price packages as well as the ability to spread the cost of your treatment over a number of months.
 If you are using your health insurance, please contact your insurer first for approval and let them know you’d like to be treated at One Ashford Hospital

 Why One Ashford Hospital